CognizantOpenSource/maqs-java/docs/JMAQS_1/selenium/WebDriverFactory.md

 ```

 ## SetBrowserSize
-Sets the browser size based on the provide string value.
+Sets the browser size based on the provided string value.
 <br>Browser size is expected to be: MAXIMIZE, DEFAULT, or #x# (such as 1920x1080).
 <br>MAXIMIZE just maximizes the browser.
 <br>DEFAULT does not change the current size.